eh7p/zd-offload-docs/index.md

 - Control how long you store customer files in Zendesk with auto-extract features.
 - Maintain easy access to attachments through the sidebar app.

-Attachment Storage Offload for Zendesk stores files on an industry-leading, secure, 3rd-party storage system.
+Attachment Storage Offload for Zendesk stores files on an industry-leading, secure, GDPR compliant, 3rd-party storage system.
 You can set it up in just clicks, helping you instantly save money on your Zendesk storage bill, and claw back $$$s of savings into the future.